Diplomat's wife to be interviewed by detectives over fatal car crash

 Harry Dunn, 19, was killed after his motorcycle was hit by Anne Sacoolas, who admits driving on the wrong side of the road near a British military base used by the United States.

-Sacoolas, 42, whose husband is an American diplomat assigned to the United Kingdom, said she cooperated with the police but flew back to the U.S. three weeks later.
+Sacoolas, 42, whose husband is an American diplomat assigned to the United Kingdom, cooperated with the police but flew back to the U.S. three weeks later.

 The parents of Harry Dunn met President Trump at the White House last week, where they refused the president's offer to meet with Sacoolas.